Engelsk (master)

 The program runs over four semesters and starts in the autumn.

-Already in the first semester, you can choose a specialisation for the following years.
-You can choose between
+Already in the first semester, you can choose a specialization for the following years.
+You can choose between literature/culture, linguistics or combination of these.

 English offers many exciting subjects as part of the specialisation.
-You can follow a combination of compulsory and optional subjects.
-In the second semester, you get to choose a topic for your Master’s thesis.
+You may follow a combination of compulsory and optional subjects.
+In the second semester, you get to choose a topic for your master's thesis.

 Telephone: +47 55 58 93 70